Types of Coral Reefs

 This reef type is even rarer in the Caribbean region, where only 2 true barrier reefs are found.
 The largest of these runs off the coast of Belize, and the other off the north coast of the island of Providencia (east of Nicaragua).

-An atoll is a roughly circular (annular) oceanic reef system surrounding a large (and often deep) central lagoon.
+An atoll is a roughly circular oceanic reef surrounding a large (and often deep) central lagoon.

 The Indian Ocean also contains numerous atoll formations.
 Examples are found in the Maldive and Chagos island groups, the Seychelles, and in the Cocos Island group.